 Impetigo can be a threat to babies, in particular to newborns who don’t have the immunity to fight the infection.
-Take extra steps to avoid your baby catching it, and if they do see your GP as soon as possible.
+Take extra steps to avoid your baby catching it, and if they do, see your GP as soon as possible.
 While the infection is manageable, if left untreated it can lead to more severe illnesses such as septicaemia, scarlet fever and kidney disorders, although these complications are rare.

-You can help your baby by washing and disinfecting toys, bed linen, clothes and towels to prevent further contagion and by bathing your child in a mild disinfectant soap such as Savlon.
+You can help your baby by washing and disinfecting toys, bed linen, clothes and towels to prevent further contamination and by bathing your child in a mild disinfectant soap such as Savlon.
 Cut their fingernails short to stop them scratching the sores, which remain infectious while they ooze fluid.
 Wash your and their hands regularly, and keep them apart from other children in the household until the sores scab over.

 What should I do if my child gets impetigo?